 The CDC’s Vaccine Finder will show you whether or not an individual pharmacy has appointments available, and you can even filter by the type of vaccine they’re administering.
 But we think the community-run Vaccine Spotter offers a superior experience with rapidly updated inventory.

 Nothing.
 The vaccine and its administration are free.

 How many shots do I need?

-For the two vaccines available right now, you’ll need two doses, administered 21 days apart for the Pfizer/BioNTech vaccine and 28 days apart for the Moderna vaccine.
-Johnson & Johnson is also readying a single-dose shot that’s expected to receive FDA approval in February.
+For two of the vaccines available right now, you’ll need two doses, administered 21 days apart for the Pfizer/BioNTech vaccine and 28 days apart for the Moderna vaccine.
+For the Johnson & Johnson vaccine, only a single dose is needed.

 I’ve already had Covid-19.
 Do I still need a vaccine?